atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 > **NOTE:** It can take a few minutes for the DNS to resolve these changes.

-## Certificate issuer installation and configuration
+## Certificate manager installation and configuration
 K8s certificate management is handled using [cert-manager](https://cert-manager.io/).

 ### 1. Install cert-manager